cython/cython/docs/src/userguide/memoryviews.rst

 handle C arrays and the Cython array type (:ref:`view_cython_arrays`).

-A memoryview can be used in any context (function parameters, module-level, cdef class attribute, etc) and can be obtained from any nearly any object that exposes the `PEP 3118`_ buffer interface.
+A memoryview can be used in any context (function parameters, module-level, cdef class attribute, etc) and can be obtained from nearly any object that exposes writable buffer through the `PEP 3118`_ buffer interface.

-..
-Note:: Support is experimental and new in this release, there may be bugs!

 .. _view_quickstart: